Stability conditions for polarised varieties: -critical metrics on asymptotically -stable manifolds

 where we use that $\theta$ is a closed form.
 We consider first the two terms involving Laplacians, which we see equal One similarly calculates that the remaining three terms sum to meaning that which is what we wanted to show. \end{proof}

-We now suppose that $(\X,\L)$ is a test configuration for $(X,L)$ with smooth central fibre, and with $\omega_{\X} \in c_1(\L)$ a relatively K\"ahler $S^1$-invariant metric.
-This relatively K\"ahler metric induces a Hermitian metric on the relative holomorphic tangent bundle $T_{\X/\C}$.
+We now suppose that $(\X,\L)$ is a test configuration for $(X,L)$ with smooth central fibre (so that the total space is smooth), and with $\omega_{\X} \in c_1(\L)$ a relatively K\"ahler $S^1$-invariant metric.
+As will eventually be important, it follows by Ehresmann's theorem that $X_0$ is diffeomorphic to $X$.
+The relatively K\"ahler metric $\omega_{\X}$ induces a Hermitian metric on the relative holomorphic tangent bundle $T_{\X/\C}$.
 Here $T_{\X/\C}$ exists as the test configuration has smooth central fibre, meaning that $\pi: \X \to \C$ is a holomorphic submersion.
 This induces a metric on the relative anti-canonical class $-K_{\X/\C}$ whose curvature we denote $\rho$.
 Following the process explained immediately before Lemma \ref{slope-formula}, we set

 Let $Jv$ be the real holomorphic vector field inducing the $S^1$-action on $\X$ preserving $\omega_{\X}$, and define a function $h$ on $\X$ by so that $\dot\psi_0 = h$.
 The form $\omega_{\X}$ restricts to an $S^1$-invariant K\"ahler metric $\omega_0$ on $\X_0$.